 For the web-based platform demo, you log in via our website (making sure to click ‘Demo Sign In’) while for the MT4 demo you download the MT4 platform and use your demo login details the first time you open the platform.

-You don’t have to make a deposit when you open your live account.
-If you have an MT4 account, however, we do ask that you keep a minimum deposit of £500 (or the equivalent currency amount) on your account before you start trading with InterTrader.
+You don’t have to make a deposit when you open your live account, and there is no minimum deposit.
+You can make your first deposit any time before you start trading with InterTrader.

 Whether you’re using the web-based platform or MT4, you can withdraw your funds whenever you like, so long as they are not supporting an open position.
 To calculate the minimum deposit required to open an individual trade, please see ‘How much do I need on my account to open a position?’ below or refer to our Market Info tables.